Top 5 Best Beginner Woodworking Tools for Any Budget

 Another staple in the beginner woodworkers tool kit has to be the cordless drill.
 Used for either drilling holes or driving fasteners, this tool gets used on almost every project.
 There a tons of options here regarding size of batteries, aka power, but something around the 18-20 volt range is a good all-around size that will not leave you constantly wishing you had something larger or smaller.
 Here is a large accessory kit at a good price that should give you most of the drivers a bits you will need.

-LOW-BUDGET CORDLESS DRILL
+LOW-BUDGET CORDLES DRILL

 MID-BUDGET CORDLESS DRILL (the drill I own and use)